Frequently Asked Questions!

 I'm a dude, can I volunteer?

 Absolutely!
 All volunteer positions are open to men in the months leading up to camp.
-The week of camp, we have lots of supportive roles available to you folks (assistant instrument instruction, tech support, admin, workshop assistance, etc)!
-We ask that you respect our decision to place women in direct mentorship and leadership roles, so that we are modeling our message that these girls can not only play great music but become leaders in their fields.
+The week of camp, we have lots of supportive roles available to you folks (assistant instrument instruction, gear crew, tech support, admin, workshop assistance, etc)!
+We ask that you respect our decision to place women in direct mentorship and leadership roles, so that we are modeling our message that these girls can not only play great music but become leaders and respected authorities in their fields.

 I'd love to volunteer during camp week, but I can't afford to take off that much work.
 What can I do?